Limits for Fully-Managed Connectors for Confluent Cloud¶

 ServiceNow Sink Connector¶

-There are no current limitations for the ServiceNow Sink Connector for Confluent Cloud.
+There is one limitation for the ServiceNow Sink Connector for Confluent Cloud.

 ServiceNow Source Connector¶